 Sponsorship and profile:

 The OSBAs are announced and presented at a gala dinner event which is sponsored by local businesses and organisations and attended by nominees, local politicians, senior police officers and local community organisations.
 This raises the profile of the event but also provides a means for mobilising the interest and engagement of local businesses in supporting positive life chances for people in their local community.
 Actively involving the media as sponsors, judges and presenters of the award evening has deepened the interest and understanding of journalist and editors in the positive contributions being made across communities in Manchester and reinforced a message of hope and the possibility of transformation and positive change in the lives of individuals and communities.

 The individual OSBA awards are sponsored by individual businesses and or corporate organisations.
 Glass/crystal awards are given to winners along with a financial element and a certificate.
 All runners up receive a smaller glass/crystal award along with a certificate.

-Each winner is also featured in the local Manchester Evening News.
+Each winner and award sponsor is often featured in the local Manchester Evening News.
 Having a personal article in the local paper gives genuine positive kudos to the individual and their associates usually follow suite.